pwrlabs/PWR-Validator/README.md

    - After claiming your coins, your node will initiate a transaction to enlist as a validator.

-7. **Running in the Background**:
+9. **Checking your nodes log**:

-    If you wish to run the node in the background, ensuring it remains active after closing the terminal, utilize the `nohup` command:
+    If you wish to check your nodes log, you can do so using the following command:
     ```bash
-    nohup sudo java --enable-native-access=ALL-UNNAMED -jar validator.jar <YOUR_SERVER_IP> --loop-udp-test &
+    tail -n 1000 nohup.out -f
     ```

 Congratulations, you've now set up and run a PWR Chain validator node!